Oxford Professional Support Presenters

 Kate Dullard studied English, Linguistics and History at the University of Melbourne before embarking on studies in education.
 She has taught English at all secondary levels, as well as History and International Politics.
 Kate recently completed a Masters of Education, looking at the use of Thinking Routines in the English classroom.
 She is currently teaching English at Penleigh and Essendon Grammar School.

 Mark has taught Geography, History and English for over 20 years and during the last 15 years has been a contributing author to many geography, humanities and atlas titles.
 In 2010 he joined Oxford as a geography consultant to work on a range of titles and to support the use of these resources in the classroom.
-Mark continues to teach geography part-time at St Margaret’s School and to develop exciting new classroom resources for Oxford University Press.
+Mark is also the Head of the Humanities Department at St Margarets School.

 Di is a Director of Accelerated Knowledge Technologies Pty Ltd (AKT) and a board member of the Imaginative Education Advisory Group at Simon Fraser University, British Columbia.
 She is also CEO of the Dūcere Africa School of Leadership and Government located in Botswana, and President of the Africa Australia Business Council (Vic).
 Di is member of the Victorian Government’s Growth Areas Authority and was the founding director of RMIT’s Centre of Excellence in Design 2003–2007 with an associate professorship in digital design.
 From 1993–2001, Di was Principal of Kilvington Girls’ Grammar where she was the first educator awarded the 1998–1999 Telstra Victorian Businesswoman of the Year Award for her leadership in digital schooling and the integration of strategic business partnerships.